nahiyan/minesweeper/readme.md

 	- `0/1`

 ###generate_mines
-Random locations are picked and populated on the 'map.'
+Random locations are picked and mines are placed there.
 ###keyboard_listener
 It listens to the keyboard for commands.